Safwankhan2024/imgToTextUsingLocalLLM/README.md

 4. Reorder pages by dragging cards.
 5. Click `Start VL Extraction`.
 6. Open `Review Text` to view stitched extracted content.
+7. Use the `Lookup Years` navigation button to scan `review/*.evidence.txt` and infer publication years for extracted titles.
-7. Check project root for generated `_fallback.txt` files.
+8. Check project root for generated `_fallback.txt` files.

 ## Notes
-- This repository currently does not include a `requirements.txt`; dependencies are installed manually as shown above.
+- A `requirements.txt` file is included and contains the `duckduckgo_search` dependency required by the title lookup feature.
 - Static files are already present under `staticfiles/` in this repo snapshot.